joomla-projects/joomla-cypress/README.md

 #### `cancelTour`

-Since Joomla version 5 there is a guided tour with the overlay 'Welcome to Joomla!' after first login of an administrator.
+Since Joomla version 5 there is a guided tour with the overlay 'Welcome to Joomla!' after first administrator login.
 The command `cancelTour` closes this guided tour overlay.
 The Joomla administrator must be logged in to do this.
 This is only possible once after installation and the first login.
-A timeout of 40 seconds is set.
+The timeout is extended to 40 seconds.

 ##### Usage